top of page

 These instincts first led me to journalism, where I covered science and then politics as a correspondent for The Economist and worked as a section editor at Nature.
 I reported from Ecuador, Bolivia, Argentina, Uruguay, Brazil, Spain, Norway, Senegal, Malawi and Greenland, and wrote ongoing columns for Nature Climate Change and The Guardian.
 Some old links to my journalism can be found here.

-After nearly a decade of running and writing around the globe, with bouts of living in London, I found a graduate programme in Oxford that approached the social sciences in a way that my natural science-trained brain enjoyed.
-So I stayed for the DPhil and have found jobs that I love here ever since.
+After nearly a decade of running and writing around the globe, with bouts of living in London, I found a graduate programme in Oxford that approached the social sciences in a way that my natural science-trained brain enjoyed (the MPhil in Comparative Government).
+So I stayed for the DPhil and have found jobs that I love in Oxford ever since.

 AnnaPetherickCrocSandCastle_edited_edited.jpg